2023 Mid Bedfordshire by-election

-A by-election took place on 19 October 2023 in the United Kingdom parliamentary constituency of Mid Bedfordshire.
-It took place on the same day as the 2023 Tamworth by-election.
+A by-election for the United Kingdom parliamentary constituency of Mid Bedfordshire was held on 19 October 2023, triggered by the resignation of incumbent Conservative MP Nadine Dorries.
+Alistair Strathern of the Labour Party won the by-election, marking the first Labour victory in the seat since its creation in 1918.

-The seat became vacant following the resignation of the sitting Conservative MP, Nadine Dorries.
 On 9 June 2023, Dorries announced that she was standing down from the seat "with immediate effect".
 She then delayed her formal process of resignation until 29 August.

-The election was won by Alistair Strathern of the Labour Party, the first Labour victory in the seat since its creation in 1918.
-The turnout was 44%.
+The by-election was held on the same day as the 2023 Tamworth by-election, which also resulted in a Labour gain from the Conservatives.

 Background

 Constituency

 Mid Bedfordshire is a large rural constituency in Bedfordshire.
 Towns in the seat include Ampthill, Flitwick and Shefford.
 Smaller villages in the seat include Meppershall and Woburn.
 Residents are wealthier than the UK average and health is around the UK average.
 The previous by-election in the constituency had been in 1960.

 The constituency had been held by the Conservatives since 1931, with Nadine Dorries as its MP since 2005.
 At the 2019 general election, Dorries won with a majority of 24,664.